vrahli/opentt/README.md

    said version.

 2. Add the logrel-mltt to your Agda libraries.
-You can do this by adding the following line to your agda libraries file
+You can do this by adding the following line to your Agda libraries file
    ```
    LOGREL-MLTT-DIR/logrel-mltt.agda-lib
    ```